-Ref Page Policy / Paragraph Main Modification The timing of the Major Energy Infrastructure Projects across the District is not yet confirmed and the planning, construction, operation and decommissioning of existing and future projects are likely to be beyond the Local Plan period but are required to have regard to the policies in the Local Plan .
-Therefore it-It is not possible to fully identify all the issues that may arise as a result of individual or cumulative projects for local communities and operators.
+Ref Page Policy / Main Modification Paragraph The timing of the Major Energy Infrastructure Projects across the District is not yet confirmed and the planning, construction, operation and decommissioning of existing and future projects are likely to be beyond the Local Plan period but are required to have regard to the policies in the Local Plan.
+Therefore it It is not possible to fully identify all the issues that may arise as a result of individual or cumulative projects for local communities and operators.
 As such, this will need to be kept under consideration alongside future reviews of the Local Plan.
 51 3.59 Modification to paragraph 3.59: A variety of local issues have been identified by the Council, as local planning authority, which need to be addressed in relation to Major Energy Infrastructure Projects.
 The Council will work with the local community, other local authorities, government agencies, service providers and operators to ensure the most successful outcomes are achieved.
 Although Table 3.6 identifies a variety of issues that may not be relevant to every Major Energy infrastructure Project, it below is intended to inform pre-application and early engagement discussions and provides an early view on potential constraints and opportunities across the District.
 51 Table 3.6 Modification to title of Table 3.6: Table 3.6 - Themes that may be relevant to the consideration of energy infrastructure proposals during the construction, operation and decommissioning stages.

-Ref Page Policy / Main Modification Paragraph 51-52 Table 3.6 Modification to Tabl e 3.6 under Environment section: Environment Sites located within the Area of Outstanding Natural Beauty and Heritage Coast Impact on designated and protected landscapes and habitats.
-Projects to be supported by Habitat Regulations Assessment Physical form, scale and appearance of buildings within the landscape Impact on built, historic and natural environment arising from development, operation and decommissioning of projects Potential impact on designated heritage assets, and non-designated heritage assets, and archaeological assets, and their settings, in the areas within and surrounding Major Energy Infrastructure Projects.
-Risk of significant dust deposition and damage to vulnerable landscapes including Minsmere Nature Reserve Impact on Suffolk Seascape Impact of light pollution to nocturnal species, and on the AONB and the historic environment Appropriate landscaping of sites after the decommissioning phases Habitat loss and noise disturbance for species and noise disturbance regarding the historic environment Effect of light and dust on nature conservation sites and the historic environment
+Ref Page Policy / Main Modification Paragraph 51-52 Paragraph Table 3.6 Modification to Table 3.6 under Environment section: Environment Sites located within the Area of Outstanding Natural Beauty and Heritage Impact on designated and protected landscapes and habitats.
+Projects to supported by Habitat Regulations Assessment Physical form, scale and appearance of buildings within the landscape Impact on built, historic and natural environment arising from developm to be operation and decommissioning of projects Potential impact on designated heritage assets, and non-designated her assets, and archaeological assets, and their settings, in the areas within a surrounding Major Energy Infrastructure Projects.
+Risk of significant dust deposition and damage to vulnerable landscapes Minsmere Nature Reserve Impact on Suffolk Seascape Impact of light pollution to nocturnal species, and on the AONB and the environment Appropriate landscaping of sites after the decommissioning phases Habitat loss and noise disturbance for species and noise disturbance register and and and and and and and and and and and s including e historic the historic environment Effect of light and dust on nature conservation sites and the historic environment